MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/app-only-auth-powershell-v2.md

 - **Assign custom Exchange Online role groups to the application**: Currently, this method is supported only in Exchange Online PowerShell, and only when you connect in [REST API mode](exchange-online-powershell-v2.md#updates-for-version-300-the-exo-v3-module) (don't use the _UseRPSSession_ switch in the **Connect-ExchangeOnline** command).

 > [!NOTE]
 > You can also combine both methods to assign permissions.
-Like using Azure AD roles for the "Exchange Recipient Administrator" role and assign your custom RBAC role to extend the permissions.
+For example, you can use Azure AD roles for the "Exchange Recipient Administrator" role and also assign your custom RBAC role to extend the permissions.
+>
+> For multi-tenant applications in delegated scenarios, you need to assign permissions in each customer tenant.

 #### Assign Azure AD roles to the application